Equatorial mount: German equatorial mount

 In the German equatorial mount, (sometimes called a "GEM" for short) the primary structure is a T-shape, where the lower bar is the right ascension axis (lower diagonal axis in image), and the upper bar is the declination axis (upper diagonal axis in image).
 The mount was developed by Joseph von Fraunhofer for the Great Dorpat Refractor that was finished in 1824.
-The telescope is placed on one end of the declination axis (top left in image), and a suitable counterweight on other end of it (bottom right).
+The telescope is placed on one end of the declination axis (top left in image), and a suitable counterweight on the other end of it (bottom right).
 The right ascension axis has bearings below the T-joint, that is, it is not supported above the declination axis.